Prolonged emotional stress, poor sleep quality, blood sugar fluctuations, and inflammation can cause adrenal fatigue.

 Adrenal fatigue is manifested in three stages.

-The first stage of adrenal fatigue is very gradual and insidious.
+Stage 1 of adrenal fatigue is very gradual and insidious.

 It’s caused by a prolonged stimulus to the adrenal glands, an increase in cortisol output, and a decrease in DHEA level.
 In this stage, estrogen, progesterone, and testosterone levels are also altered, which in turn affect the immune system and the metabolic rate.

-In Stage 2 of adrenal fatigue, your cortisol level continues to decline throughout the day but goes up in the evening.
+Stage 2 of adrenal fatigue, your cortisol level continues to decline throughout the day but goes up in the evening.

 DHEA level declines as well.
 In this phase of adrenal fatigue, the patient may develop depression, sweet cravings, decreased sex drive, insomnia, poor memory, anxiety, premenstrual syndrome, weakened immune response, recurrent infections, unexplained nervousness or irritability, inability to lose or gain weight, and joint or muscle pain.

-The third stage of adrenal fatigue occurs when adrenals fail to meet the demands and are no longer able to produce cortisol.
+Stage 3 of adrenal fatigue occurs when adrenals fail to meet the demands and are no longer able to produce cortisol.